 -iparameter is used to specify the path to private key.
 For example,

-If you have multiple private keys for use with different servers, utilities such as ssh-agent (https://en.wikipedia.org/wiki/Ssh-agent) can be used to automatically select the key to use.
+If you have multiple private keys for use with different servers, consider using a utility such as ssh-agent (https://en.wikipedia.org/wiki/Ssh-agent).
+The

 If you secure your private key with a passphrase, you must enter the passphrase when using the key.
 Utilities such as